-Here at Olympia, we love hearing from our authors, getting an insight into their lives in writing and asking them what their advice would be to future authors.
-This week we had the pleasure of interviewing Les Fields about their book!
+Here at Olympia we love hearing from our authors, getting an insight into their lives in writing and asking them what their advice would be to future authors.
+This week we had the pleasure of interviewing Les Fields about his book.

 Hold old were you when you first wrote something substantial?

 I began writing descriptive pieces for the travel industry in my early twenties.
 Bringing detail to the various scuba diving locations was great training.

 What is the best piece of advice you’ve received?

 “Make a date with the page” from daughter Olivia.
 Find a consistent time to sit down and write.
 Stick to it with serious commitment.

 What advice would you give to an aspiring writer?

 Don’t be afraid to tell your story.
 Also, seek criticism and don’t be offended.
 Doing anything at a high level requires thick skin.

 What did you find easiest and hardest about writing?